European bank deleveraging

 Capital gain, asset loss

-- The scale of bank deleveraging is modest relative to past crises and the preceding credit boom.
+- Banks expect deleveraging to be modest relative to past crises and to the credit boom

 - Banks expect to re-size through run-offs more than through divestments